-The bonus corresponds to 80 Euro per months for a maximum of three years are given to families per each child born after January 2015.
-For those born in 2018 the bonus is recognised up to the first year of age.
-It is subject to a means-test verified by using the ISEE (Indicator of Equivalised Economic Situation) which cannot be higher than 25.000 euro per year.
-If the ISEE is below 7.000 euro per year the amount of the bonus is 160 euro per month.
+Families with a child born or adopted after January 2015.

+Family must have economic resources, measured by the ISEE (Indicator of Equivalised Economic Situation, ymn03\s), which cannot be higher than 25.000 euro per year.
+If the ISEE is below 7.000 euro per year the amount of the bonus is doubles.